acino/jump-source/README.md

 Remember to review the exclude pattern setting to speed up the search for your particular project.

+### Create a test file

+1. Open a source file.
+2. Open the command palette with Ctrl + Shift + P and choose the Create a test for this command.
+You may also use the keyboard shortcut Ctrl + O C.

 ## Release Notes

 Releases of jumpSource for VS Code.

+### 1.3.0

+Adds support for creating a test file for the currently active source file.

 ### 1.2.1